PluribusDigital/Lowering-Barriers-to-Open-Data/_sections/2-Stage1.md

 ---
-title: Stage 1 - Policy Planning
+title: Stage 1 - Plan
 ---

 Before releasing open data, the agency identifies which datasets should be published -- or even what data exists.
 They establish internal governance controls to make sure the process maintains momentum.